3.9. Exception handling¶

 }

-and the code that handles the error, f1()
+and the code that handles the error, f1(), have any clutter.

 None of the other functions have to worry about passing error codes either in return values